Waterford Tradesmen in the 1820s

 6. Death of David Glanville, carpenter, of Peter St., Waterford is listed in Connaught Journal 21.8.1823

-Other articles in our series on Irish Family Sources:
+Further articles in our series on Irish Family History sources include: